Support at Home FAQ - Everything you need to know

 Will service prices change when moving from Home Care Packages to Support at Home?

-Often, yes.
-Everyday living supports can attract different contribution rules than independence supports.
-The key for clients is understanding the per-service price and your contribution amount before services start.
+The key is understanding the per-service price and your contribution amount before services start.
 Ask for examples using your typical weekly roster so you can estimate out-of-pocket costs.

 Are there government price caps?